Patents - Kazakhstan: Lexology GTDT Practice Guides

 - What are the burdens of proof for establishing infringement, invalidity and unenforceability of a patent?

-- To establish patent infringement, or invalidity and unenforceability, each party has to provide relevant and sufficient evidence for its claims and objections within the time period established by the judge.
+To establish patent infringement, or invalidity and unenforceability, each party has to provide relevant and sufficient evidence for its claims and objections in a pretrial protocol when filing a claim to court.

 Standing to sue